aksharpatel47/fastapi-controller/Readme.md

     app = FastAPI()
     # This function registers all the child controllers who have
     # ControllerBase as their parent in their inheritance heirarchy.
-    # IntermediateControllers between the ControllerBase and the
+    # Intermediate Controllers between the ControllerBase and the
     # Child Controllers are ignored
     # For e.g. For the following inheritance heirarchy
     # ControllerBase -> DefaultController -> DerivedController -> FunctionsController -> PeopleController